hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/intro.md

 <img align="right" src="/javajon/courses/kubernetes-applications/nginx/assets/nginx.png">

 These next steps provide an ideal place to start deploying and running your first application on Kubernetes.
-With a Kubernetes cluster based on Minikube and a CLI tool called kubectl, a few steps will get a Nginx web server running.
+With a Kubernetes cluster and a CLI tool called _kubectl_, a few steps will get a Nginx web server running.

 You will learn how: